intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 2. TDX module can raise a #VE as a notification mechanism when it detects excessive Secure EPT violations raised by the same TD instruction (zero-step attack is detected by TDX module).
 This is only done if bit 0 of TDCS.NOTIFY\_ENABLES field is set.

-To ensure the above situations do not occur, the TD Linux guest kernel requires that ATTRIBUTES.SEPT\_VE\_DISABLE is set, and that bit 0 of TDCS.NOTIFY\_ENABLES is not set.
-These values are checked during TD guest initialization.
+To ensure the above situations do not occur, the TD Linux guest kernel performs the following during kernel initialization:

+1. Checks that ATTRIBUTES.SEPT\_VE\_DISABLE is set and panic otherwise.
+2. Forcefully clear the TDCS.NOTIFY\_ENABLES bit 0 regardless of its state.

-Although this disables TDX module notifications for excessive numbers of Secure EPT violations, the basic defenses against zero-stepping provided by the TDX module are still in effect.
+Although the later check disables TDX module notifications for excessive numbers of Secure EPT violations, the basic defenses against zero-stepping provided by the TDX module are still in effect.
 For more details please see section 16.3 in